 Extramurally I have been active in professional working groups of the Association of American Medical Colleges (AAMC), including the Graduate Research, Education and Training (GREAT) Group and the Group on Educational Affairs.
 I served as the national Chair (2011-12) of the GREAT Group, which provides professional development to and fosters the development and exchange of best practices among faculty and administrative leaders of biomedical PhD, MD-PhD, and postdoctoral programs, and evaluates national policy developments that affect the recruitment and retention of new scientific talent.
 I co-led a project to develop a competency-based assessment model for science PhD training at the predoctoral and postdoctoral levels.
 I am actively involved in the national CTSA Consortium as a member of the CTSA Program Steering Committee, Workforce Development Enterprise Committee lead team, and the TL1 Program Directors Group executive committee.
 I led the development of a national TL1 survey project now nearing completion, and co-led a national survey of TL1 trainees and KL2 scholars to assess the immediate impact of the COVID-19 pandemic on training.
 I’ve coauthored two papers describing measures of career outcomes and the status of current training for team science at CTSA institutions.
 I served for three years (2012-2015) as the president of Team-Based Learning Collaborative (TBLC), an international educational organization that promotes the understanding and evolution of team-based learning (TBL) across the educational community.
-I also have fourteen years of experience teaching advanced adult leadership skills outside the university setting, as a training team leader at the local, regional and national levels for the Boy Scouts of America.
-As a member of a national task force, I helped to redesign “Wood Badge”, an advanced leadership course for adult leaders, introduced additional active learning methods into the curriculum, and served as the director of the first national pilot course for the revised curriculum in 2018.
+I am an inaugural member of the International Network for the Science of Team Science (INSciTS), and was recently elected to its board of directors.
+I also have sixteen years of experience teaching advanced adult leadership skills outside the university setting, as a training team leader at the local, regional and national levels for the Boy Scouts of America.
+As a member of a national task force, I helped to redesign “Wood Badge” advanced leadership training for adult leaders, introduced additional active learning methods into the curriculum, and served as the director of the first national pilot course for the revised curriculum in 2018.